hsnucnmc/winter-2022/nginx.md

 # Background Knowledge - HTML / CSS / JS

-- HTML: Standing for Hypertext Markup Language.
+- HTML: Stands for Hypertext Markup Language.
 It defines the structure of websites.
-- CSS: Standing for Cascading Stylesheets.
-It is used to style and beautify websites.
+- CSS: Stands for Cascading Stylesheets.
+It is used to beautify websites.
-- JS: Standing for JavaScript.
+- JS: Stands for JavaScript.
 It is a popular and versatile programming language and is used to make animation of websites, interact with client, communicate with server, etc.

 [Demo](https://developer.mozilla.org/zh-TW/docs/Learn/JavaScript/First_steps/What_is_JavaScript)